Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models

 \section{Introduction}

 The linear instrumental variable (IV) model is arguably one of the most popular statistical models for estimating causal effects in observational studies.
-Instrumental variables regression allows identification and inference for the causal parameter $\beta$ even when the explanatory variables $X$ and the error term $\epsilon$ are correlated due to hidden confounding or omitted variables, provided that there exists an instrumental variable $Z$ that is correlated with the explanatory variables $X$ and uncorrelated with the error term $\epsilon$.
-Assuming $n$ i.i.d.\ observations of $(Y_i, X_i, Z_i)$, the linear IV model is
+Instrumental variable regression allows identification and inference for the causal parameter even when the explanatory variables and the structural error are correlated due to hidden confounding or omitted variables, provided that there exists an instrumental variable that is correlated with the explanatory variables and uncorrelated with the structural error.
+Assuming $n$ i.i.d.\ observations of $(y_i, {\bm x}_i, {\bm z}_i)$, the linear IV model is

-where $Y_i$ is the univariate response, $X_i\in \mathbb R^p$ are the explanatory variables, $Z_i\in \mathbb R^d$ $(d\geq p)$ are the instruments, and $\epsilon_i\in \mathbb R$ is the univariate error with mean zero \citep[see, e.g.,][]{WooldridgeEconometricAnalysis}.
-Correct inference relies on three main assumptions: (i) relevance, (ii) linearity, and (iii) exogeneity. (i) Relevance requires that $\rank(\E[X_iZ_i^T])=p$, (ii) linearity states that $X_i$ affects the outcome $Y_i$ linearly and (iii) exogeneity states that the instruments $Z_i$ are uncorrelated with the error term $\epsilon_i$, $\E[Z_i\epsilon_i]=0$.
-Exogeneity is sometimes also divided into two assumptions, (a) the instruments $Z_i$ are not affected by hidden confounders, and (b) the instruments affect the response $Y_i$ only through the explanatory variables $X_i$ (exclusion restriction).
-However, there seems to be no universal terminology in the literature, and the terms \textit{exogeneity} and \textit{exclusion restriction} are sometimes used interchangeably.
-If relevance, linearity, and exogeneity hold, then $\beta$ can be consistently estimated using the two-stage least squares estimator.
-This estimator results from first linearly regressing $X_i$ on $Z_i$ and then linearly regressing $Y_i$ on the fitted values from the first stage.
-While (i)-(iii) are crucial for valid inference, they are often at most approximately satisfied in practice.
-For instance, a recent replication study by \cite{LalHowMuchShouldWeTrust}, which analyzed 67 articles from leading political science journals, revealed recurring concerns about the plausibility of these assumptions.
+where $y_i$ is the univariate response, ${\bm x}_i\in \mathbb R^p$ are the explanatory variables, ${\bm z}_i\in \mathbb R^d$ $(d\geq p)$ are the instruments, and $u_i\in \mathbb R$ is the univariate error with mean zero \citep[see, e.g.,][]{WooldridgeEconometricAnalysis}.
+Correct inference relies on three main assumptions: (i) relevance, i.e., $\rank(\E[{\bm x}_i{\bm z}_i^T])=p$, (ii) linearity, i.e., ${\bm x}_i$ affects the outcome $y_i$ linearly, and (iii) exogeneity, i.e., $\E[{\bm z}_iu_i]=0$.
+If relevance, linearity, and exogeneity hold, then ${\bm{\beta}}$ can be consistently estimated using the two-stage least squares estimator.
+While (i)--(iii) are crucial for valid inference, they are often at most approximately satisfied in practice.